eddyrajomarison/test/README.md

 # Angular Espresso
+for this test I use angular espresso . it'a free template

 Start an app with AngularJS on the client, Express + Node + Socket.IO as your back-end, all written in CoffeeScript.